junwatu/clothes-recommendation/blog/README.md

 ## **Node.js Backend**

 This app uses Node.js as the backend server.
-It serves user interface files and processes the recommendation for the selected product.
+It serves user interface files and processes the AI recommendation for the selected product.

 ## **Data Management with GridDB**